jublo/codebird-php/README.md

 // convert media ids to string list
 $media_ids = implode(',', $media_ids);

-// send tweet with these medias
+// send Tweet with these medias
 $reply = $cb->statuses_update([
   'status' => 'These are some of my relatives.', 'media_ids' => $media_ids